teleprint-me/archive/docs/specs/02-Cost-Averaging.md

 # Cost Averaging

-_Cost Averaging_ is just setting a _Principle Amount_ and then purchasing an asset with that _Fixed Amount_ on a _Set Interval_ based on a _Time Period_ that is defined by the investor.
+_Cost Averaging_ is just setting a _Principal Amount_ and then purchasing an asset with that _Fixed Amount_ on a _Set Interval_ based on a _Time Period_ that is defined by the investor.

 I want to _Paper Trade_ $100 per month on a yearly basis.
 I will paper trade $100 per month using the BTC-USD trade pair over a 1 year period.
 The 1 year period will take place in 2020.